MRI Lab general

 Planning a new study - step by step

-Ask the MRI lab head to give you access to the MRI booking system
+Ask the Head of operations or MRI lab head to give you access to the MRI bookers group on the resource booking system

-Make an appointment with the MRI lab heads and/or MR physicists to set your protocole up, on the scanner console
+Make an appointment with the MRI lab heads and/or MR physicists (for novel sequences) to set your protocol up, on the scanner console

 Once your ethics is approved: